+91 9999466225 info@anujjindal.in

 Mechanisms of Corporate Governance

-How to Prepare for NABARD Grade A & B Exams 2024?
+How to Prepare for NABARD Grade A & B Exams 2025?

 NABARD Grade A & B Study Plan

-In this section, I will help you prepare a study plan that should help you understand which phase to focus on and how much to do it, all taking into account the number of hours you can allocate on a daily basis.
+In this section, I will help you prepare a study plan that would help you understand which phase to focus on and how much to do it, all taking into account the number of hours you can allocate on a daily basis.

 It has been designed keeping in mind the following:

-Your academic qualification
+• Your academic qualification

-No. of hours you dedicate for your NABARD Grade A & B preparation
+• No. of hours you dedicate for your NABARD Grade A & B preparation

 Let us understand some basic points so that you can go through the table successfully: